 Pinched nerves are unpleasant and often painful afflictions that can occur in the cervical, thoracic, and lumbar spine regions.
-It occurs when pressure is put on the nerve roots, causing a disruption to the normal signals they send and receive between your brain and body.
+It occurs when pressure is put on the spinal nerve roots, causing a disruption to the normal signals they send and receive between your brain and body.
 Common causes of pinched nerves may include herniated discs, spinal misalignments, or bone spurs.
-Symptoms may include radiating pain throughout affected areas of the body, numbness or tingling in extremities, as well as chronic aching.
+Symptoms may include a narrowing of the spinal canal effecting the spinal cord, radiating pain throughout affected areas of the body, numbness or tingling in extremities, as well as chronic aching.
 To reduce the risk or prevent recurrences of pinched nerves, chiropractic care and lifestyle adjustments (such as proper posture) may be recommended by health practitioners.
 In some cases treatment might involve medications for inflammation or applying warm compressors, such as wet heat packs, when the area is too painful for movement.
 If you suspect that a pinched nerve has become more severe, then an MRI (magnetic resonance imaging) may be necessary to confirm diagnosis.
 The long-term outlook of pinched nerve depends on diagnosis but usually with chiropractic treatment most people experience improvement within 1-2 weeks with no further action needed.
 With proper self-care techniques and chiropractic care it is possible to manage pinched nerves efficiently and effectively over both short-term and long term periods.

 Common causes of pinched nerves include herniated or slipped discs, which occur when a disc in the spine is damaged due to injury or age.
 This can cause the spinal cord and nerve root to become pinched between two vertebrae, resulting in pinched nerve symptoms.
 Other potential causes include bone spurs, when a bony outgrowth rubs against a nerve and triggers painful sensations; arthritis, which can cause the spinal joints to become inflamed; overuse of certain muscles or body parts; obesity, which puts added pressure on the spine’s joints; and poor posture or incorrect lifting techniques that can strain the muscles in and around the spine.
 By understanding what causes pinched nerves, one can develop preventive measures such as chiropractic care, posture re-training for correct alignment of the spine, mindful exercise and muscle treatment routines, as well as proper weight support for obese individuals.

-Symptoms of pinched nerves typically include pain, numbness, tingling sensations and weakness in the affected area.
 Depending on the severity of the pinched nerve, these symptoms can range from mild to severe and may last for a long period of time if not treated.

 Pinched nerves can cause a variety of symptoms and effects, ranging from localized pain, to a feeling of a body part that has fallen asleep, or even muscle weakness.
 The most common sensations associated with this type of nerve compression are pins and needles, numbness, decreased sensation, sharp jabs of pain and tingling in the affected area.
 To help prevent pinched nerves from forming, it’s important to practice good posture when sitting or standing for extended periods of time in order to keep your spine aligned and relaxed.
 Additionally, allow yourself appropriate recovery time after exercise or physical activity by stretching the affected muscles before and afterwards.
 Taking breaks from activities that require long periods of repetitive movements can also help lessen the risk of developing a pinched nerve.